rtanchak/fullstack-newsletter-app/README.md

 ## Deployment

 The application is containerized and can be deployed to any environment that supports Docker.
-The included Docker configuration provides:
+The included Docker configuration provides

-- Multi-stage builds for optimized container size
-- Automatic database migrations
-- Production-ready Node.js configuration

-### Production Deployment
-TODO

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/test-feature`)
-3. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/) format (`git commit -m 'feat: add test feature'`)
-4. Push to the branch (`git push origin feature/test-feature`)
-5. Open a Pull Request

 ## License
 This project has no license.